 And if you're happy paying IRD extra money, then ignoring payments until after their due date is guaranteed to succeed.

 This very broad area offers a multitude of possibilities - even if you don't seek to avoid or evade tax.
 Ignorance is no defence.
-You still have to pay the penalties and interest even though you don't know the rules, and how to comply them.
+You still have to pay the penalties and interest even though you don't know the rules, and how to comply with them.
 This is probably the major way to pay more tax - there are so many ways to get things wrong.
-For example using a non-Kiwi software package will almost certainly invite errors.
+Using a non-Kiwi software package will almost certainly invite errors.
 Not understanding clearly the finer points of assets financed by H/P, entertainment, wages and deductions - even what is a legitimate business expense can all lead to incorrect accounting and reporting.
 Waiting until IRD points these out is another way to pay them more money.

 Imitate an ostrich

 Something doesn't appear right - but you can't put your finger on it.
 It happens to all of us at some stage.
 Maybe you've suddenly noticed a big drop in gross profit, or you're showing a GST refund for the first time ever.
 You could dig harder, and perhaps take advice from a professional.
 Or you could stick your head in the sand.

 The classic I encountered was an issue brought to us after a taxpayer had largely completed a deal.
 Because the advice he'd taken was not professional, parts of it were reasonable, but the end result was the client lost $50,000 to IRD.
 In terms of single deals, this client far exceeded expectations in paying more than the minimum required.